Catch, Snap & Win Fishing Competition

 - Friday 17 April, 1.30pm – 4.30pm

-Registrations open two weeks before the event via the Active and Healthy calendar.
+Registrations via the Active and Healthy calendar.

 Canoeing basics - Active and Healthy program